DrewcHarris/Local_Weather_Viewer/README.md

 # Local Weather Viewer

+## UPDATE: Users can now enter a specific zip code and receive the specified current local weather!

 ## Introduction

 This is one of the projects required for the Front End Certificate at [Free Code Camp](http://freecodecamp.com).
 I wanted to use a minimalist design to achieve the objective which can be found [here](https://www.freecodecamp.com/challenges/show-the-local-weather), but the user stories include: